Stockholm in 24 hours

 Experience Stockholm like a local

 If you're looking to experience the city as Stockholmers do every day, the first order of business should be to grab a cup of coffee.
-Swedes love coffee, so much so that Sweden consistently places itself among the top 3-5 most coffee-drinking countries in the world.
+Swedes love coffee, so much so that Sweden consistently places itself among the world's 3-5 most coffee-drinking countries.
 And even if you've just had coffee for breakfast, you should probably plan your day to have a couple of café options along the way.

 Secondly, many Stockholmers prefer taking the subway or bus, to driving a car in the city.
 Seeing as the metro often is described as the world's longest art exhibition you'll always have something interesting to look at while waiting for your train.
 As to where that train might take you, a lovely vista of Stockholm like the City Hall as mentioned earlier (T-Centralen or Rådhuset), Skinnarviksberget (Zinkensdamm), or Monteliusvägen (Mariatorget or Slussen) might be a good start.